-Rails’ runtime speeds results are indeed slower than some of other languages and frameworks:
+Rails’ runtime speeds results are indeed slower than some other languages and frameworks:

 On the other hand, the difference is seen only in the case of products with large amounts of traffic.
 Performance is also another parameter that depends on how good an app’s architecture is.
 Plus, there is an array of tips and tricks for developers that help increase the performance of RoR.

-Ruby does seem to be among the highest-paid programming languages in 2020 globally.
+Ruby does seem to be among the highest-paid programming languages globally.

 However, every good developer is expensive, no matter what language they are proficient in.
 But only using the expertise of experienced professionals, the quality of your project can be guaranteed.

 By the way, if you’re not a stranger to experiencing difficulties with RoR, there are services like RoR Rescue that we can provide you with.
 Code audit and modernization.

 Some developers who are not familiar enough with Ruby on Rails believe that digital projects written in it do not scale well.
 The well-known “Twitter case” is most often cited as an example, which at one time abandoned RoR for some of its own internal reasons.

 Look at Kickstarter, Groupon, or Basecamp – all of these projects are written in Rails and they don’t have any scaling issues.
 In any case, the performance problems of any project are not problems of the wrong choice of platform or programming language.
 Most often, these problems are caused by the choice of an erroneous project architecture, data caching, or database optimization.

 One of the most prominent examples from our personal experience of development is the CG Master Academy case.
 It’s a massive online e-learning platform that we built with Ruby on Rails.

 The future of Ruby on Rails